agronholm/typeguard/docs/userguide.rst

 Support for mock objects
 ------------------------

-Typeguard handles the :class:`unittest.mock.Mock` and :class:`unittest.mock.MagicMock` classes specially, bypassing any type checks when encountering instances of these classes.
+Typeguard handles the :class:`unittest.mock.Mock` class (and its subclasses) specially, bypassing any type checks when encountering instances of these classes.
 Note that any "spec" class passed to the mock object is currently not respected.

 Supported typing.* types